Norman Geisler

-Norman Leo Geisler (July 21, 1932 – July 1, 2019) was an American Christian systematic theologian and philosopher.
+Norman Leo Geisler (July 21, 1932 – July 1, 2019) was an American Christian systematic theologian, philosopher, and apologist.
 He was the co-founder of two non-denominational evangelical seminaries (Veritas International University and Southern Evangelical Seminary).

 He held a Ph.D. in philosophy from Loyola University and made scholarly contributions to the subjects of classical Christian apologetics, systematic theology, the history of philosophy, philosophy of religion, Calvinism, Roman Catholicism, Biblical inerrancy, Bible difficulties, ethics, and more.
 He was the author, coauthor, or editor of over 90 books and hundreds of articles.

 One of the primary architects of the Chicago Statement on Biblical Inerrancy, Geisler was well noted within the United States evangelical community for his stalwart defense of Biblical inerrancy.

 Education

 Geisler's education included a Th.B.
 (1964) from William Tyndale College, B.A. in philosophy (1958) and M.A. in theology (1960) from Wheaton College, and a Ph.D. in philosophy from Loyola University.
 He had additional graduate work at Wayne State University, the University of Detroit, and Northwestern University in Evanston, Illinois.